joaosilva21/CDSS_Project-Vulnerable_or_not_WebApplication/README.md

 - [Authors](#authors)

 ## Description
-This project was developed for Design and Development of Secure Software subject @University of Coimbra, Master of Informatics Security <br>
+This project was developed for Design and Development of Secure Software subject @University of Coimbra, Master of Cybersecurity <br>
 Consists in develop a webapplication and some functionalities, each functionality has 2 versions (vulnerable and correct implemented).
 After the webapplication is tested with some tools in order to find the expected vulnerabilities

 #### Main Languages: